Table of contents

 St Matthew’s Fair Prague

-Considered as the most well-known and biggest fair in Prague, St. Matthew’s Fair, or Matějská Pouť , is an annual event that takes place every spring.
+Considered as the most well-known and biggest Fair in Prague, St Matthew fun Fair Prague, or Matějská Pouť , is an annual event that takes place every spring.
 It’s a historical festival that has been observed for over 400 years.
 While the festival today is extremely different from how it was celebrated centuries ago, it’s still a deeply honored Czech tradition.